Contact Us

 As the name implies, descriptive data analytics describes what has happened during a certain time.

-This is the simplest type of data analysis.
+This is the simplest type of medical data analysis.
 It looks at historical data and reports on it.

-Healthcare organizations can use descriptive analytics to figure out how contagious a virus is by looking at the number of positive tests in a certain time period.
+For example, healthcare management teams can use descriptive analytics to figure out how contagious a virus is by looking at the number of positive tests in a certain time period.
 Or when a hospital is busiest.

 Diagnostic Analytics